Physical medicine and rehabilitation: History

-Treatment
+Treatment methods

-The major goal of physical medicine and rehabilitation treatment is to help a person function optimally within the limitations placed upon them by a disabling impairment or disease process for which there is no known cure.
+The major goal of physical medicine and rehabilitation treatment is to help a person reach optimal functionality within the limitations placed upon them by a disabling impairment or disease process for which there is no known cure.
 The emphasis is not on the full restoration to the premorbid level of function, but rather the optimization of the quality of life for those not able to achieve full restoration.
 A team approach to chronic conditions is emphasized to coordinate care of patients.
-Comprehensive rehabilitation is provided by specialists in this field, who act as facilitators, team leaders, and medical experts for rehabilitation.
+Comprehensive rehabilitation is more easily facilitated with a multi-disciplinary approach and can more effectively carried out by a range of professionals.

+Physiatrists commonly treat patients afflicted with a disability or handicap.
+Such ailments may be due to old age, chronic illnesses, trauma, accidents, etc. Sometimes patients are referred to physiatrists because they have generalized weakness due to bed rest as a result of another disease.
+Spinal cord injuries, traumatic brain injuries, certain genetic diseases are other common cases that a physiatrist sees.

 In rehabilitation, goal setting is often used by the clinical care team to provide the team and the person undergoing rehabilitation for an acquired disability a direction to work towards.
 Very low quality evidence indicates that goal setting may lead to a higher quality of life for the person with the disability, and it not clear if goal setting used in this context reduces or increases re-hospitalization or death.

 Not only must a physiatrist have medical knowledge regarding a patient's condition, but they also need to have practical knowledge regarding it as well.
-This involves issues such as: what type of wheelchair best suits the patient, what type of prosthetic would fit best, does their current house layout accommodate their handicap well, and other every day complications that their patients might have.
+This involves issues such as: what type of wheelchair best suits the patient, what type of prosthetic would fit best, will the patient's current house layout accommodate their handicap well, and other every day complications that their patients might have.